In this week’s article from our CEO, Dr. Titus explains how cannabinoid nutrition can help us fight disease.

 Should one be depleted of cannabinoids, as we all have been since cannabis / hemp prohibition in the 1930s – one may well develop “Clinical Endocannabinoid Deficiency” as Dr. Ethan Russo has described.
 Link: http://www.ncbi.nlm.nih.gov/pubmed/18404144

 Here, one may develop numerous difficult to treat conditions, such as Fibromyalgia, Chronic Fatigue, Migraine Headaches, and even Irritable Bowel Syndrome.
-By supplementing with plant-based nutritional cannabinoids, these conditions often disappear in long term chronic cases.
+By augmenting with plant-based nutritional cannabinoids, these conditions often disappear in long term chronic cases.

-For healthy people, supplementing our largest self-regulatory system with these plant based cannabinoids is a potential way to maintain optimal health.
+For healthy people, supporting our largest self-regulatory system with these plant based cannabinoids is a potential way to maintain optimal health.
 This is because of the vast reach and array of functions of this endogenous cannabinoid system.
 We believe that 25 – 50 mgs of plant based CBD is optimal for maintaining health and wellness.

 The Entourage Effect is another great concept in cannabis based therapeutics.
 Also widely promoted by Dr. Russo, basically this means that the sum total of all the cannabinoids in cannabis / hemp CBD and/or THC (plus 80 – 100 trace cannabinoids), plus the other 400 or so plant compounds (terpenoids, flavonoids, plant waxes, chlorophyll), all act synergistically to provide this “Entourage Effect”.
 Link: https://www.youtube.com/watch?v=bDL3_yFx-Ss